 Managing Secrets is a major part of deploying software.
 Spinnaker does not directly do this for you.
 However, there are still some guiding principles to help you along the way.

-It would be best not to bake Secrets into your images.
-If you have the default installation of Armory Spinnaker then you can find
+Do not to bake Secrets into your images.
+If you have the default installation of Armory, then you can find

 /etc/default/server-env on your instance.
 This file will have information (in the format of key-value pairs) about the environment and stack you are running on.
 You can use this to load the correct Secrets.